gear-foundation/academy/versioned_docs/version-next/index.md

 ---
-title: Gear Academy Mirror
 sidebar_position: 0
-sidebar_label: Home
 slug: /
 ---

-# About
+# Next version

-This is a mirror of [Gear Academy](https://academy.gear.foundation) website.
+This is the preliminary version of the [Gear Academy](https://academy.gear.rs) website.

 :::warning Disclaimer

-This is the documentation for the **next** version of Gear Academy Mirror.
-The current version is [here](https://academy.gear.rs/).
+Don't use these materials for education.
+Use the current version: <https://academy.gear.rs>.

 :::